aquibyatoo/shopify-training/README.md

 Webpack will generate a JavaScript file for each template and layout file in the `bundles` directory.
 The CSS files imported in each bundle entry file will also generate CSS files.
 Webpack will add all output files to `dist/assets`.

-### Theme Kit
+### Shopify CLI

 #### Config
-The Theme Kit configuration file uses `dist` as the root directory for watching files to upload.
+The Shopify CLI configuration file uses `dist` as the root directory for watching files to upload.

 #### File Uploads
-When running `npm start`, Webpack will use a plugin that runs `shopify-themekit watch` after a successful build.
+When running `npm start` or `yarn start`, Webpack will use a plugin that runs `shopify login` to login to the partner account for the store and `shopify theme serve` after a successful build.
 Webpack will then be set to watch and recompile file changes, and Theme Kit will watch for file changes in the `dist` directory.

 ## Required Files
 - The layout and template entry files in `src/js/bundles/` are necessary for Webpack to generate the CSS and JavaScript assets for each layout and template.
 Additional entry files will be required when creating new liquid templates or alternate templates, ie. `page.about.js`.